Quick Read: What You’ll Learn

 How big is a 1 carat diamond?

-6.5mm in diameter for a round brilliant.
-Elongated shapes face up slightly larger (oval 7.5mm long, pear 8mm long).
+6.5mm in diameter for a round brilliant with ideal cut.
+Elongated shapes face up slightly larger (oval 7.5mm long, pear 8mm long, marquise 10mm long).
+The diameter measurement is the primary visual indicator of size.

 Is 1 carat considered small?